 - 1 teaspoon Baking Powder

 - For the streusel, stir together sugars, flour, both sugars, cinnamon, and baking powder.
 Using a pastry blender or your hands, mix in the melted butter until the streusel is crumbly and well mixed.

 For the Cake

 - Preheat oven to 350°F. Grease an 9×9 pan or a 9-inch springform pan.

-- With an electric or stand mixer, add both sugars, flour, baking soda, baking powder, salt, and cinnamon.
-Stir mix at medium speed until combined.
+- In a large bowl for an electric or stand mixer, add the flour, both sugars, baking soda, baking powder, salt, and cinnamon.
+Mix at medium speed until combined.